ScriptBloxX/MusicBot/README.md

     yt-mix-playlist@0.1.2-b.2
     ytdl-core@4.11.0

-Don't forget to edit the configuration!
+Don't forget to edit the config.json !